Please reach out to jdslabs.com/support for bulk orders. Thank you!

 • Other DACs: Use a UAC1 Fallback Cable

-• If available, try an Optical cable instead of a USB connection
+• If available, try an Optical cable instead of a USB connection.

 Motherboards with onboard Realtek ALC audio devices are known to cause major system disruptions, impacting both USB and optical audio streams.
 Customers have reported the following fixes: